majdrezik/deployment-helm-spring-petclinic/README.md

         2. Tag Image
         3. Push Image to ECR.

-### In the DEPLOYMENT stage, I use helm to deploy.
+### In the DEPLOYMENT stage, I use helm to deploy the image from the BUILD stage.

       DEPLOY STAGE:
         1. helm upgrade --install --set imageTag=%dep.PetclinicHelm_Build_2.imageTag% petclinic-helm-2 . -v 20 --debug